SIDN/spin/README.md

 previous section: a startup script /etc/init.d/spin; this script will load the kernel module and start the spin_mqtt.lua daemon.

+Please keep in mind that for the 'bubble-app' front-end, you will also need to install a webserver, and configure it to serve the pages installed by the package in /usr/lib/spin/web_ui/static.

 # Running SPIN